 Colette Ryan joins us this week to discuss meaning making.
-She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the Interdisciplinary Council on Development and Learning (ICDL), the Parent Support Specialist at ICDL’s DIR Home Program, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.
+She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the International Council on Development and Learning (ICDL), the Parent Support Specialist at ICDL’s DIR Home Program, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.

 Meaning Making with Colette Ryan

 With everyone at home during Covid-19, Colette and I are both hearing a lot of parents struggling with getting their children to do things that they want them to do, such as online schooling.
 This prompted ICDL to offer a recent mini-seminar on Meaning Making.
 What we mean by this is exactly what it sounds like.
 If our kids don’t have a meaning for what we are asking of them, it won’t make sense to them.

 In the photo for today’s blog post you’ll see something you may not recognize: a pandanus.
 It may not have meaning to you.
 However, if Colette were to say that it tastes a bit like a cross between a pineapple and a banana, then you can put some meaning to it and understand that it is some kind of fruit and imagine what it might taste like.
 Similarly, when we teach children about an apple it is much more meaningful to have them hold and taste it versus showing them a cue card with a picture of an apple on it.